Shutdown strains already short-staffed air traffic controllers, union president says

 Congress's failure to pass a spending bill has left air traffic controllers working without pay.
 On Monday at a press conference at Newark Liberty International Airport, Transportation Secretary Sean Duffy blamed delays at airports on a "slight tick-up in sick calls" among controllers.

 The Federal Aviation Administration (FAA) said Tuesday staffing shortages caused a ground stop in Nashville and delays at airports in Philadelphia, Boston, Dallas, Chicago and Houston.
-On Wednesday, the FAAn reported staffing shortages at Reagan National Airport and its Philadelphia air traffic control facility.
+On Wednesday, the FAA reported several staffing shortages, including at Reagan National Airport and its Philadelphia air traffic control facility.

 When union president Daniels spoke to Morning Edition Wednesday morning, he pointed out that the number of air traffic controllers is "extremely low to begin with."
 While there are nearly 11,000 certified controllers, Daniels said there should be 14,633.